bookball/bookball-site/terms-and-conditions.md

 When you sign up at Bookball, we collect the names, emails addresses and mobile phone numbers of the people registered at your mobile phone contacts.
 We use this information to improve your experience and help you find friends at Bookball.
 We never share this information.

-### 5. Account information

-When you sign up at Bookball, you allow Bookball to verify the list of accounts in the Account Service of your mobile phone.

-We only use this information to verify if your Bookball User is synced with your Account Service user (i.e., Google Account and Apple ID).

-### 6. Connect to Facebook
+### 5. Connect to Facebook

 When you sign up at Bookball using your Facebook account, you allow Facebook to provide Bookball your email, public profile and user friends.
 We use this information to improve your experience and help you find friends at Bookball.

-You can disconnect your Facebook account from your Bookball account at any time using Bookball Settings.
-But if you do, we will still maintain in our database the information you previously provided.

-### 7. Photo
+### 6. Photo

 If you choose to upload a photo to your Bookball account, your photo will be viewable for other Users.
 You may remove or replace your photo at any time by logging into your account.

-### 8. Push notifications
+### 7. Push notifications

 We will process your telephone number to send you push notifications regarding the Service.

-## C. Processing payments

-When you book a venue, your credit card information is provided to our payment processing provider Braintree Payment Solutions, LLC.
-Bookball itself only collects the first six (the BIN numbers) and the last four digits of your credit card number and the expiration number.
-We use this information to prevent fraud.

-## D. Marketing
+## C. Marketing

 Bookball may use your contact details to send you general updates regarding Bookball news, special offers and promotions.
 We may also use your contact details to deliver advertising and other commercial or sponsored content that is valuable to you.

-## E. Generating management information and statistical data
+## D. Generating management information and statistical data

 Bookball uses your personal data in an anonymized and aggregated form to closely monitor which features of the Service are used most, to analyze usage patterns and to determine where we should offer or focus our Service.
 We may share this information with third parties for industry analysis and statistics.

-## F. Our disclosure of your information

-We may employ third-party companies and individuals to facilitate or provide the Service on our behalf, to process payment, provide customer support, provide geo-location information, or to assist us in analyzing how our Service is used.
-These third-parties have access to your personal information only to perform these tasks on our behalf and are contractually bound not to disclose or use it for any other purpose.

-Bookball will disclose your personal data to the extent that this is legally required, or necessary for the establishment, exercise or defense of legal claims and legal process; or in the event of an emergency pertaining to your health and/or safety.

-## G. Your rights

-As a user, you have the right to information regarding your personal account, including information that you've provided to us and information regarding each booking made at the App.
-You may at any time request correction or erasure of your personal data, and object to any processing of your personal data by emailing us at  [play@bookball.co](mailto:play@bookball.co).
-We will respond to your access and/or correction request within four weeks.
-You may also amend your personal details and withdraw any given consent using your Bookball account.

-## H. Security
+## E. Security

 Bookball has taken appropriate technical and organizational security measures against loss or unlawful processing of your personal data.
 To this purpose, your personal data are securely stored within our database, and we use standard, industry-wide, commercially reasonable security practices such as firewalls and SSL (Secure Socket Layers) as well as physical safeguards of the locations where data is stored.